 The eddy currents in the conductor also generate their own magnetic field, and the action of the eddy current magnetic field changes the strength of the original magnetic field, which in turn causes a change in the coil voltage and impedance.

-When a defect occurs on the surface or near-surface of the conductor, the intensity and distribution of the eddy current will be affected.
-The change of the eddy current causes a change in the voltage and impedance of the detecting coil.
+When a defect occurs on the surface or near the surface of the conductor, the intensity and distribution of the eddy current will be affected.
+The change in the eddy current causes a change in the voltage and impedance of the detecting coil.
 According to this change, the existence of the defect in the conductor can be indirectly known.